benyakirten/translation-website/README.md

 Not really as of now, besides making it look less garish.
 But the point of this site was just to play around with some Sass and to use a pip package that I'd made.
 But I do have future plans to design my own icon and maybe something for the backsplash.

 ### API Requests (recipe as plain JSON):
-The website accept POST requests made to the /api URL and returns the recipe as a JSON object.
-The parameters it accepts are below:
+The website accept GET and POST requests made to the /api URL and returns the recipe as a JSON object.
+The parameters (or query variables if it's a GET request) it accepts are below:
 1. url -- NECESSARY: this is the url of the recipe you are attempting to translate
 2. converter -- OPTIONAL (default: the appropriate type of converter will be guessed at using the same method as the form on the website): the type of converter to be used.
 Accepted values are: gz, fc, mz, ag, rm
 3. convertUnits -- OPTIONAL (default: True): this is if you want the units converted from metric to imperial.
 Values of true, True, yes, 1, y will set the convert_units property to True.
 All others will set the property to False.